 Wellington and the Kapiti Coast has and active music scene.
-I encourage students to get out and listen.
+We encourage students to get out and listen.
 It’s a great way to help you learn.
-You will find clarinet and saxophone playing in a wide range of situations such as the NZSO, Wellington Vector Orchestra, Wellington Jazz Orchestra, Royal New Zealand Air Force Band, Niko Ne Za, The Efficient Five, Zirigidum, The Bobtet, Bella Kalolo, Shaken Not Stirred, and The Thomas Oliver Band.
+You will find clarinet and saxophone playing in a wide range of situations such as the NZSO, Wellington Vector Orchestra, Wellington Jazz Orchestra, Royal New Zealand Air Force Band, Orchestra Wellington.

 Events such as the NZ International Festival of the Arts and the Wellington International Jazz Festival regularly feature international clarinetist and saxophonists.
-The Kapiti Youth Orchestra, Paraparaumu College Music Roadshow, Rockquest among others provide excellent opportunities for students.
+The Kapiti Youth Orchestra, Paraparaumu College Music Roadshow, Kapiti College Jazz Band, Rockquest among others provide excellent opportunities for students.

 The saxophone is an incredibly versatile instrument fitting in wherever music is present.
 New Zealand bands such as Supergroove, Fat Freddy’s Drop, The Black Seeds, and Katchafire use it extensively.